rebang/pythagoras/README.md

 # pythagoras
-compile with "gcc -g3 pytagoras.c -o nameofnewfile -lm"
+compile with "gcc -g pytagoras.c -o nameofnewfile -lm"

 then simply add "alias pyt='/path-to-nameofnewfile'" to the bottom of your .bashrc/.zshrc